poproar/Barnabas-Instructors-Guide/ngss/index.md

 🗨 or ✎: Did you work well as a team?
 Why or why not?
 🗨 or ✎: Did you work well with other teams?
 Why or why not?

+___

+## Supporting Materials
+Demonstrate the function of the servo motor with a popsicle stick attached to one end of the servo turnstile
+Let students observe other groups

+___

 # Day 3 of 16 - Building our Robot’s Body
 # Day 4 of 16 - Advanced C.A.D.
 > Suggested Time: 60-75 minutes